 Surgical treatment of the spine requires planning and precision, and each patient’s anatomy has unique challenges.
 Surgery with Mazor Robotics Renaissance® provides increased safety and precision for a wide variety of spine procedures, including minimally invasive surgery.

-Our spine surgeons, Dr. Andrew Manista, who performed the first robot-guided spine surgery in the state of Washington, Dr. Clyde Carpenter, and Dr. Yoshihiro Yamamoto, have completed additional training in robot-guided spine surgery and use the most advanced treatments to get you back to your active lifestyle.
+Our spine surgeon, Dr. Andrew Manista, who performed the first robot-guided spine surgery in the state of Washington, has completed additional training in robot-guided spine surgery and uses the most advanced treatments to get you back to your active lifestyle.
 To schedule an appointment with one of our spine surgeons specializing in robot-guided spine surgery, call or request an appointment online.